Unmanned aircraft in Singapore

-Regulations of Unmanned Aircraft
+Regulation

 Unmanned Aircraft (Public Safety and Security) Act

 The Unmanned Aircraft (Public Safety and Security) Act provides clear guidelines for the safe use of unmanned aircraft.

 Laws were passed in Parliament on 11 May 2015 to allay concerns over safety, security and privacy surrounding unmanned aerial vehicles (UAVs), taking effect on 1 June the same year.
 The Unmanned Aircraft (Public Safety and Security) Act outlines regulations for the safe flying of drones and enforcement action against errant users.
 For instance, permits are required to fly drones above 7 kg, or within a 5 km radius of an aerodrome.

 Before conducting any outdoor activities, operators should ensure that the UA is flown within the permitted areas.
 The CAAS website provides a map delineating prohibited areas, danger and restricted areas, areas within 5 km of an airport or an airbase and protected areas.

 Public Order Act

-In 2017, the Singapore National Day Parade was gazetted as a “special event” under the Public Order Act.
+In 2017, the Singapore National Day Parade was gazetted as a "special event" under the Public Order Act.
 The order, which was in effect for 24 hours on 9 August 2017, prohibited the unauthorised flying of unmanned aerial vehicles (AUV) such as drones in the area without a permit.
 The boundaries of the special event area included Marina Boulevard, Victoria Street, Middle Road, Beach Road and the Marina Barrage carpark.

-It is also an offence to fly a UAV outside of the special event area in a manner that “disrupts, interferes with, delays or obstructs” with the National Day Parade.
+It is also an offence to fly a UAV outside of the special event area in a manner that "disrupts, interferes with, delays or obstructs" with the National Day Parade.
 Offenders may be arrested and upon conviction, be liable to an imprisonment term for up to 12 months, a fine of up to $20,000, or to both.
 The UAV will be seized.

 The 32nd Asean summit held at the Istana on 27 April 2018 and the Shangri-La Hotel on 28 April was declared an enhanced security special event under the Public Order Act by the Ministry of Home Affairs.
 It is an offence to bring or fly drones in the area or outside of the area that disrupts, interferes with, delays or obstructs the conduct of the event.